Turulz/rules/en-discord-rules.md

 1.10
 Strictly forbidden

-Encouraging self-harm or suicide, or romanticising them.
+Encouraging, promoting or romanticising self-harm or suicide.

-Harassment / bullying: no targeted harassment, dogpiling, stalking, doxxing, threats.
+Harassment or bullying, including targeted abuse, dogpiling, stalking, doxxing or threats.

-Sharing animal cruelty or graphic violent content.
+Sharing graphic violence, animal cruelty or other disturbing content.

-No spam is allowed - this includes mass pings, excessive emojis, link spam, and copypasta flooding.
+Spamming, including mass pings, excessive emoji use, repeated messages, link spam or copypasta flooding.

-Sharing illegal content - including posts related to drugs or weapons, as well as content related to scams.
-For example: fraud, deception, or financial abuse.

-Sexualising minors in any form, or sharing adult content with minors.
+Sharing, promoting or facilitating illegal activity, including scams, fraud, financial abuse, illegal drugs or weapons.

 Impersonating others or using a fake profile.

-Sexism, racism, homophobia, or any hateful behaviour.
+Sexism, racism, homophobia or any other hateful or discriminatory behaviour.

-Sharing pornographic, adult, or other NSFW content is forbidden.
+Sharing pornographic, adult or other NSFW content.

-TLDR
-Behave normally!
+TL;DR: Behave normally, treat others with respect and use common sense.

 --